 If an Affiliate Party is to be dissolved, the Chartering Party Executive Committee or State Party Executive Committee may, within fourteen (14) days, alternatively choose to call a Convention for that Affiliate Party, in accordance with this Constitution, to remedy the issue(s) which triggered dissolution.
 Otherwise, that Affiliate Party is dissolved.

+An Affiliate Party that has been dissolved shall transfer all Party Resources, and a list of outstanding duties and obligations, to the State Party.
+No Party may transfer its assets preceding its dissolution with an eye towards avoiding this requirement.
+Nothing in this section requires the State Party to assume any liabilities of dissolved Affiliate Parties.

 If the State Party is dissolved, its final act shall be to transfer all Party Resources, and a list of outstanding obligations, to the National Party.